sagemath/trac_to_gh/Issue 3746.md

 # Issue 3746: segfault in dist_factor.py on itanium

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3746

 Original creator: was